TheGP/Imposter/README.md

 - **`parent`** (`ElementHandle | null`, optional): Optional parent element within which to search.
 - **`except`** (`Array<Element>`, optional): Array of elements to exclude from selection.

 Returns a random element matching the specified selector, optionally within a parent element, excluding specified elements.
-Basically, you can click random elements, collect it and pass it as `except` variable so next random click won`t be on the same element.
+Basically, you can click random elements, collect it and pass it as `except` variable so next random click won't be on the same element.

 ### ▶ findFirstElementOnScreen(selector: string): Promise<object>